VineetKumarRakesh/thg/README.md

 These aren’t clones.
 They are deeper, sharper, peer-reviewed cousins of the main survey.
 Once they pass reviewer boss fights, we’ll drop the DOIs and links here:

-### 🔍 1. **Advancing Talking Head Generation: A Systematic Review of Methodologies and Evaluation Metrics**
+### 🔍 1. **Advancements in talking head generation: a comprehensive review of techniques, metrics, and challenges**
-🧪 *Journal Submission - The Visual Computer, Springer Nature*
+🧪 *Journal Submission - The Visual Computer, Springer Nature* [DOI: 10.1007/s00371-025-04232-w]
 > Dive into the model jungle — from GANs to NeRFs and Transformers, all neatly dissected like a biology lab frog.

 ### 📃️ 2. **Comprehensive Dataset Analysis for Talking Head Generation**